brand logo

 ASSESSING RISKS AND BENEFITS OF SURGERY

 Risks, benefits, and potential outcomes can be discussed before making a referral to a surgeon for an elective procedure, or at the preoperative assessment if input from the surgeon is needed.
 Factors to consider include type of surgery, type and risk of anesthesia, recovery time, and alternatives to surgery, which may include palliative care.
 It is also important to consider any high-risk medical conditions,11 as well as overall life expectancy, which may be impacted by dementia or poor functional status.
-There are several prognostic models available at http://www.ePrognosis.org that can assist physicians with estimating patients' prognosis and life expectancy.
+Several prognostic models are available that can assist physicians with estimating patients' prognosis and life expectancy.
 If the prognosis is poor, patients may be less likely to benefit from certain surgical procedures, and discussing palliative care or hospice may be more appropriate.
 If it is determined that surgery is appropriate based on a patient's goals and expectations, then the physician should proceed with a geriatric preoperative assessment (Table 1).1229

 DomainAssessment tool